p-pavel/osgi-experiments/NOTES.md

+# OSGi notes

+> _Thoughts about integrating scala and OSGi_

-# Core spec
+## Core spec

-## Security
+### Security layer

 SecurityManager is scheduler for removal, I don't undestand how this affects OSGi and what changes are needed to make it work with OSGi.

-## Module layer
+### Module layer

-- Need to learn more about search filters.
+* Need to learn more about search filters.
 Probably construct an algebra for filters, resources and namespaces (and capabilities and requirements).
 (See `org.osgi.framework.namespace` and `org.osgi.framework.wiring` packages.)

+* Abstraction for wiring

+## Compendium